Brian Dooreck MD

 Pickles

-Cucumber pickles that are brined in saltwater and fermented are full of good bacteria.
-Additionally, pickle spears are full of vitamin A, K, and potassium, improving blood, cell, and heart health.
+Cucumber pickles brined in saltwater and fermented are full of good bacteria.
+Additionally, pickle spears contain vitamins A, K, and potassium, improving blood, cell, and heart health.
 Consider adding a few chopped pickles to your next salad or wrap.

 Kombucha

-The reasoning behind the recent "kombucha craze" is the fact that the drink is full of health benefits.
-Essentially, kombucha is a fermented tea made with sugar, tea, bacteria, and yeast.
+The recent "kombucha craze" is because the drink has health benefits.
+Kombucha is a fermented tea made with sugar, tea, bacteria, and yeast.
 Along with probiotics, it has tons of antioxidants that boost your immune system.

 Apple Cider Vinegar

 As its name may suggest, this is a vinegar made from fermented apple sugars.
 The acetic acid found in this vinegar can aid digestion and weight loss.
-It makes for a delicious salad dressing, but its abrasive taste may take some getting used to.
+It makes for a delicious salad dressing, but its abrasive taste may take some time.

-Although probiotics provide your body with many benefits, it is important to know about the potential negatives as well.
+Although probiotics provide your body with many benefits, knowing the potential negatives is essential.
 Find out more in this past blog post:

 Here are some takeaways on this from a public health point of view.

 While maintaining a healthy diet is important, balance and moderation are ultimately the keys to staying healthy.
-Be sure to talk to your doctor or nutritionist before implementing drastic dietary changes.
+Talk to your doctor or nutritionist before implementing drastic dietary changes.

 Personally